so-907/Anatomically-Constrained-LDMs-for-Rare-Case-Augmentation/README.md

 ```

 [![Four bar charts: paired per-seed delta mAP and delta AP-on-Advanced against a real-only baseline for every arm (top row, all positive-leaning), and the same for the controlled guidance/labelling contrasts (bottom row, mixed sign, mostly near zero)](figs/c3_downstream.png)](figs/c3_downstream.png)
-*H2 in full: every synthetic arm beats real-only by a small, mostly-positive margin (top row); the controlled contrasts that isolate guidance or labelling collapse toward zero with error bars that straddle it (bottom row) — "helps a little, guidance adds nothing detectable" in one figure.*
+*H2 in full: every synthetic arm beats real-only by a small, mostly-positive margin (top row); the controlled contrasts that isolate guidance or labelling collapse toward zero with error bars that straddle it (bottom row).*

 Synthetic data helps a little and consistently in direction (+0.023 to +0.037 mAP across all four
 banks). **The anatomical guidance contributes nothing detectable**, with intent labels or measured
 ones.
 And the gain does not track rare-case content at all: `G_px` adds 170 genuinely Advanced patches
-— 2.3× the 75 real ones in TRAIN — and does no better than a bank with 48.
+— 2.3× the 75 real ones in TRAIN, and does no better than a bank with 48.

 The reason is structural, not statistical.
 TEST holds **24** Advanced teeth; one tooth moving sides
 shifts AP by ~4 points, twice the effect being looked for.
 All seeds see the same TEST, so more seeds